tannermeade/isar_riverpod_example/README.md

 # isar_riverpod_example

 This is an example of using Isar and Riverpod together.
+It creates 4 chat pages and has a message button to create a message from the different people.
+It's a very basic example for a system designed for very complex state management.

 ## Motivations